-- a.
-Signed by an AIQS Certified Quantity

-Surveyor or a RICS Chartered Quantity

-Surveyor residing in the State of New South
+- Prepared and signed by an AIQS Certified Quantity Surveyor or a RICS Chartered Quantity Surveyor, with demonstrated recent experience on NSW projects, and preferably, who resides in the State of New South Wales. - b.

-Wales.

-- b.
 Dated no earlier than 30 days prior to the lodgement of the EIS submission.